-, mind — this one's more of a kind to make you sit back, and think about your life
+The game marks the intersection between the Adventure Game and Midwestern ghost stories.
+This ain't your traditional, freaky Ghost Story, mind — this one's more of a kind to make you sit back, and think about your life.

 - Bluegrass: There's not a lot of music in this game, but when it's not ambient noise, it's bluegrass.
 Appropriate enough for the Bluegrass State.

-- Catch Phrase: An optional one — you can make Conway respond to all questions about his job by saying "It's better than being in a ditch."
+- An optional one — you can make Conway respond to all questions about his job by saying "It's better than being in a ditch."

 - Choose Your Own Adventure: Stopping at some landmarks activates a dialogue-tree-based exploration of some surreal location of the Kentucky overworld or the Zero.
-These are often ghost-stories in miniature, like finding and searching an abandoned church with a tape-player playing hymns and sermons inside.
+These are often ghost-stories in miniature, like finding and searching an abandoned church with a tape deck playing hymns and sermons inside.

-- Dead All Along: Shannon's sister, Alice.
+- Dead All Along: Shannon's sister, Weaver.
 Maybe.

 - Dialogue Tree: Often as not, you don't really have a choice about what controllable characters say, only about how they say it.
 On the flipside, this means that about half your dialogue options let you determine what kinds of people they are, or even what histories they had.
 Alternate Character Interpretation abounds.